Gracey0201/FinalProject/README.md

 - Create Sealevelrise database and enable  postgis extenstion
 - Generate tables both raster and vector needed for datanormalization in the analysis
-    - I had many vector tables which can be found below and one raster table (DEM)

 - I converted all the shapefiles to sql files by using the shp2pgsql function.
 An example of this code is:

 `"C:\Users\default.DESKTOP-GCP9U73\OneDrive - Clark University\Documents\DATABASE MANAGEMENT\FinalProject">"C:\Program Files\PostgreSQL\16\bin\shp2pgsql" -s 4326 -I Data\Buildings.shp building_vector > building.sql`